Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Discussion and Conclusion

-The limitations of this study are threefold.
+The following are the two limitations of this study.
 First, the extension of the proposed algorithm to other DCMs than the DINA model is desirable.
-Since the deterministic inputs, noisy ``or" gate \parencite[DINO;][]{templin_measurement_2006} model differs from the DINA model only in its form of ideal response, the proposed algorithm can be readily extended to the DINO Q-matrix estimation.
-Beyond that, it may be possible to extend our method to the saturated case by adopting the new algorithm for variational inference of the saturated DCM \parencite{yamaguchi_variational_inpress}, although modifying the selection procedure of an updated Q-matrix is required.
+As the deterministic inputs, noisy ``or'' gate \parencite[DINO;][]{templin_measurement_2006} model differs from the DINA model only in its form of ideal response, the proposed algorithm can be readily extended to the DINO Q-matrix estimation.
+Further, our method can be extended to the saturated case by adopting the new algorithm for variational inference of the saturated DCM \parencite{yamaguchi_variational_2021}, although modifying the selection procedure of an updated Q-matrix is required.
 This topic is left to future research.
-From the additional analysis on the TIMSS 2003 mathematics dataset using Akaike's information criterion (AIC) and Bayesian information criterion (BIC) (Appendix B), however, we observed that the estimated Q-matrix from our method yielded better relative model fit than the expert-defined Q-matrix even in other DCMs, such as DINO, ACDM, and GDINA.
+From the additional analysis on the TIMSS 2003 mathematics dataset using AIC and BIC (Table C1 of the Supplementary Material C), however, we observed that the estimated Q-matrix from our method yielded better relative model fit than the expert-defined Q-matrix even in other DCMs, such as DINO, RRUM, ACDM, and GDINA, with respect to AIC and in DINO, ACDM, and GDINA with respect to BIC.
 This result indicates that a good specification of the Q-matrix may be preserved across different models.
-If that is the case, it is conceivable that the Q-matrix obtained from our method can be utilized as a data-driven guide for developing a Q-matrix even under different model assumptions.
-Second, the provisional Q-matrix suggested by the domain experts is often available in applications.
-Although we did not consider prior information in the estimation process of a Q-matrix, prior knowledge can be reflected in the prior distributions of each element of a Q-matrix.
-Third, the number of attributes was assumed to be known in this study.
+If this is the case, it is conceivable that the Q-matrix obtained from our method can be utilized as a data-driven guide for Q-matrix development even under different model assumptions.
+Second, the number of attributes was assumed to be known in this study.
 Future research can work on a method to estimate the attribute dimensionality and Q-matrix simultaneously.
 Techniques to determine the number of clusters in finite mixture models can be applied to estimate the number of attributes because DCMs can be reframed within a class of mixture models.

-Lastly, it should be noted that we need to specify the hyperparameters for the proposed method before its implementation.
-Although there is no optimal criterion for their settings, we observed from the simulation and empirical studies that the number of times running the iteration algorithm $R$, the number of iterations in one run $T$, and the subset sample size $S$ are important in its estimation accuracy.
-When these values are too small, excessive random noise would hinder updated Q-matrices from converging to the neighborhood of an optimal Q-matrix.
-Hence, we recommend that $R$ and $T$ should be more than 10 and 500, respectively, for a stable estimation.
-The value of $S$ depends on the original sample size, although setting it to less than 300 would be ineffective in exploiting the information contained in the total sample.